PEO vs payroll service: definition, differences, similarities, benefits, and drawbacks

 Tax management means accurately calculating, withholding, reporting, and submitting payroll-related taxes to legal authorities through PEO and payroll service providers.

-PEOs handle all standard tax management tasks under their own EIN.
-They calculate and submit payroll taxes and also share legal liability with the client’s business.
-PEOs use their expertise to manage complex multi-state tax rules, monitor legal changes, and protect clients from penalties and legal actions.
+PEOs handle all standard tax management under their own EIN - calculating and submitting payroll taxes, sharing legal liability with the client, managing multi-state tax rules, and protecting clients from penalties.

-The payroll service provider handles tasks such as calculating payroll taxes, deducting the correct amounts, filing returns, creating tax forms, like W-2s and 1099s, and submitting taxes on behalf of the client company.
-They provide tools and automation for accurate tax reporting, but the business maintains the legal responsibility.
+Payroll service providers calculate payroll taxes, deduct the correct amounts, file returns, and create tax forms like W-2s and 1099s on behalf of the client.
+They automate accurate tax reporting, but the business keeps all legal responsibility.

 Employee tax reporting